cchudzicki-ocw-testing/21l.601j-spring-2023/content/pages/instructor-insights.md

 Students’ grades were based on the following activities:

-- 75% Three exams (weighted as either 25%-25%-25% or 15%-25%-35%, whichever is more advantageous to the student's grade)
+- 75% Three exams (weighted either 25%-25%-25% or 15%-25%-35%, whichever is more advantageous to the student's grade)
 - 10% Daily vocabulary quizzes
 - 15% Attendance, participation, and preparation